Will.i.am: Technology

 Appearing at the kickoff event for the 2011 FIRST Robotics Competition, Logo Motion held at Southern New Hampshire University, will.i.am stated that he is "a big fan", and that the newly unveiled game was "dope".
-He also executive produced a TV Special - I.AM.
-FIRST: Science is Rock & Roll - about the 2011 FIRST World Championship at the Edward Jones Dome, St Louis.
+He also executive produced a TV Special – I.AM.
+FIRST: Science is Rock & Roll – about the 2011 FIRST World Championship at the Edward Jones Dome, St Louis.
 It was produced by Greg Sills and Paul Flattery, directed by Michael Dempsey.
 It was aired by ABC on August 14, 2011, at 7 p.m.
 As part of the special, will.i.am appeared with the Black Eyed Peas.
 Willow Smith also performed and will.i.am did a DJ set.
 He continues to support FIRST, and at the 2013 FIRST World Championship, will.i.am became the first recipient of the Make It Loud award, which is given to the person who has contributed the most in increasing the awareness of FIRST to the general public.

 In January 2011, Intel named will.i.am as director of creative innovation, with input in developing smartphones, tablets and laptops.

-In January 2012, he appeared on the BBC TV series Top Gear, as the Star in a Reasonably Priced Car, where he claimed he was starting his own car company called IAMAUTO.
+In January 2012, he appeared on the BBC TV series Top Gear, as the Star in a Reasonably Priced Car; on the program, will.i.am claimed he was starting his own car company called IAMAUTO.

 By becoming the first artist to stream a song ("Reaching for the Stars") from the surface of Mars on August 28, 2012, will.i.am made inter-planetary music history.
 The event took place at NASA's Jet Propulsion Laboratory (JPL) in Pasadena, California.